AbeDillon/RenAdventure/README.txt

-RenAdventure is a browser-based text adventure engine.Adding changes Hi guys
+RenAdventure is a browser-based text adventure engine.